Reporting on the rise: Last year, highest number of sexual assaults reported at Miami

 Last year, 25 people reported being sexually assaulted at Miami University — the most to come forward since the university started releasing data on sexual assault in 2001.
-That figure more than doubled the number of reports from 2015.
+That figure is more than double the number of reports from 2015.

 Those figures, though, don’t represent the number of assaults which actually occurred in 2016.
 Reporting numbers are classified by the year in which an assault was reported, not when it happened.